SALES OPERATIONS PLAN

-This panel session examines the most critical decisions facing sales leadership now and in the future - These include cultivating emerging selling competencies, fostering a learning sales organization, investing in first-line managers, and leveraging new performance management paradigms.
+This panel session examines the most critical decisions facing sales leadership now and in the future - These include cultivating emerging selling competencies, fostering a learning sales organisation, investing in first-line managers, and leveraging new performance management paradigms.

 Our panel, moderated by Bob Kelly, Chairman at Sales Management Association includes Donal Daly, CEO at The TAS Group, Andrea Miller, VP Commercial Sales at Salesforce, Dan Perry, Principal at Sales Benchmark Index and Mike Derezin, VP Sales Solutions at LinkedIn.